 It looks like this will keep occurring at the tail end of the month until Google fixes it - hopefully in the latest round of Nexus updates.
 Read More

 What the hell?
 After many users were happy to see the "until next alarm" option return to Android's somewhat nebulous "Do Not Disturb" mode after upgrading to the cutting-edge 6.0.1 build of Marshmallow, several have now reported that the feature is once again gone.
 What's going on here?

 Android Police readers have alerted us to the odd change, and Android users on Reddit are also scratching their heads.
+This problem doesn't seem to be specific to any one phone or tablet, as Nexus 6P, Nexus 5X, Nexus 6, and Nexus 5 owners have reported the same behavior.
 Read More

 When Google released the first Android M preview images shortly after Google I/O, one of the bigger changes was a reworking of the priority interruptions system that was part of Lollipop.
 It went back to being called Do Not Disturb mode again in M, but one of the handier features of the system was tossed: the ability to mute notifications until your next scheduled alarm.